Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 - the conversation is about partnership beyond one institution
 - international collaborators need to see how they fit
 - the audience is thinking about support letters, shared participation, or global continuity
+- the core institutional case is already understood and the conversation is moving into partner structure

 Main job: